hehao98/MIT6.828Labs-JOS/reports/Lab4.md

 sys_env_set_pgfault_upcall(envid, _pgfault_upcall);
 ```

 It's ok not to check the return values of these system calls here, since if any of them fails, the environment will just be killed.
-Also, the page fault upcall should be set to `_pgfault_upcall`, not `handler`.
+Also, the page fault up call should be set to `_pgfault_upcall`, not `handler`.

 ## Exercise 12